buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 A number of articles and essays will be weaved in throughout the course.
 We’ll also be reading these two, free books:

-{% include content_blurb.html category="booklets" slug="draft-entries-for-encyclopedia-of-buddhism_harvey" %}
-- A collection of Encyclopedia articles introducing the Buddha from one of the English language’s best authors of rigorous introductions.
+{% include content_blurb.html category="booklets" slug="draft-entries-for-encyclopedia-of-buddhism_harvey" blurb="A collection of Encyclopedia articles introducing the Buddha from one of the English language’s best authors of rigorous introductions." %}

-{% include content_blurb.html category="monographs" slug="genesis-of-bodhisattva_analayo" %}
-- In this monograph, the renowned scholar of early Buddhism explores what the early literature can tell us about how the Buddha became the Buddha: a topic of extraordinary importance in later centuries.
+{% include content_blurb.html category="monographs" slug="genesis-of-bodhisattva_analayo" blurb="In this monograph, the renowned scholar of early Buddhism explores what the early literature can tell us about how the Buddha became the Buddha: a topic of extraordinary importance in later centuries." %}

 ## The Course